Nature’s Select Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Nature’s Select Select Cold River Recipe with Salmon

-- Nature’s Select Select Mobility Plus with Glucosamine (3 stars)
+- Nature’s Select Select Mobility Plus Recipe (3.5 stars)

-- Nature’s Select Select High Pro Active Dog and Puppy (5 stars)
+- Nature’s Select Select High Pro Active Dog & Puppy (5 stars)

 Dry Dog Food